TheThalek/SonarPublish/README.md

 ### Python Server
 1. **Download Proto Library**: sudo apt-get install protobuf-compiler
 2. **Generate The Proto Library** Start by generating a new `.proto` library for data serialization and deserialization.
-3. **Install Unix Libraries**: Download necessary libraries to enable Unix functionalities.
+3. **Other dependencies** Try running the code, see if any other libraries are lacking

 ### GstSonarPublish
 1. **Generate The Proto Library** Similar to the Python server, generate a new `.proto` library.